 In the tarot card reading, the number 13 symbolizes death, loss, and destruction.
 However, it could also mean the death of a suffering or a new beginning.

 In Greek culture, they consider 13 as unlucky but rather they believe in Tuesday the 13th instead of Friday the 13th.
 It was due to the fall of Constantinople to the Fourth Crusade occurred on Tuesday, April 13, 1204

 Other Terrible Events

-Some of the very terrible events happened on the 13th added flair to this superstitious belief.
-Noteworthy events are- Black Friday fires, the bombing of Buckingham Palace, Death of Princess Diana, Kitty Genovese’s murder, the death of Tupac, a deadly cyclone in Bangladesh, Kansas floods, a freak blizzard in Buffalo, NY.
+Some of the very terrible events that happened on the 13th added flair to this superstitious belief.
+Noteworthy events are- the Black Friday fires, the bombing of Buckingham Palace, the Death of Princess Diana, Kitty Genovese’s murder, the death of Tupac, a deadly cyclone in Bangladesh, the Kansas floods, a freak blizzard in Buffalo, NY.

 So do you think number 13 is unlucky?
 Share your opinion and experiences with us.